Idjwi Island on Lake Kivu, DRC. Photo: @mightypeacegram

 Vision for Growth

-Congolese coffee won’t be a myth to many for much longer.
-It’s starting to appear on more offering sheets, and speaking with fellow importers across the country, they’re looking to import more of it in 2021, with quite a few asking for insights on Mighty Peace Coffee’s supply chain given our local presence in the country.
-Additionally, in the past few months there have been a series of announcements about investments and initiatives in Congo from Nespresso and a few importers.7
+Congolese coffee won’t be a myth to many for much longer, and it’s starting to appear on more offering sheets.
+Speaking with fellow importers across the country, they’re looking to import more of it in 2021, with quite a few asking for insights on Mighty Peace Coffee’s supply chain, given our local presence in the country.
+Additionally, there has recently been a series of announcements about investments and initiatives in Congo from Nespresso and other importers.

 View this post on Instagram